CodeURJC-FW-2025-26/webapp15/README.md

 - **Fee** This is an aditional price aded to the price of the trip.
 - **Time span**  It indicates in the trip what is the lenght, start and end of the activity.
 - **Information** Here we describe what the trip is about.
-- **Max travellers** This is the maximum number of people can choose to do this activity.

 ### Images
 Each entity or secondary entity will have an associated image so that the user can have an idea of ​​the type of trip or activity he is going to do.